antbz/IART-Proj/proj1/README.md

 ### How to use

-When the program starts, on the terminal is displayed the following menu:
+When the program starts, the following menu is displayed on the terminal:

 ![Main Menu](./docs/img/main_menu.png)